Package 'saros'

 Kind of output

-For a list of registered types in your session, use get_makeme_types().
+For a list of all registered types in your session, use get_makeme_types().

 ...